princessmaximacenter/MnM/README.md

-# M&M: A pan-cancer classifier for pediatric malignancies
+# M&M: A pan-cancer classifier for pediatric tumors

 ## What is MnM?